-Esteban Ocon is a French racing driver currently racing for Renault F1 Team in Formula One.
-Since Renault has rebranded to Alpine to promote its sports cars, Ocon will be racing for the Alpine F1 Team.
+Esteban Ocon is a French racing driver currently racing for Alpine F1 Team in Formula One.
 Ocon made his debut in Formula One racing for Manor Racing in the Belgian Grand Prix in 2016.

 Esteban Ocon was born on 17 September 1996, to Sabrine Khelfane and Laurent Ocon in Évreux, Normandy, France.
-Before his signing with Renault, Ocon was a part of the Mercedes-Benz driver development programme.
-He earned his first podium in Formula One while driving for Renault at the 2020 Sakhir Grand Prix when he finished second.
+Before his signing with Alpine, Ocon was a part of the Mercedes-Benz driver development programme.
+He earned his first podium in Formula One while driving for Renault at the 2020 Sakhir Grand Prix when he finished second, and scored his first F1 win in 2021 when he won the Hungarian Grand Prix.

 Esteban Ocon’s Career Before Formula 1